josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🐍_getting_her_to_stop_doing_that_being_herself_thing.md

 i don't want to be asphixiated with a canine choke chain, i don't want to be kidnapped or treated like forbidden cargo, and i don't want to go through some of the more sadistic shit you've tagged me to.

-i also don't think you should be trying to dump that on another dude, or trying to ounish another woman for my saying "hey maybe dont do that".
+i also don't think you should be trying to dump that on another dude, or trying to punish another woman for my saying "hey maybe dont do that".

 i think that is all wildly fucked up and i dont know how so many parties are now involved in this, but no one should be continuing to contribute.